 Tips to Live By

-5 Things to Know About the Recent Updates to Mammogram Guidelines
+5 Things to Know About Breast Cancer Screening Guidelines

-Perhaps you've heard that breast cancer screening guidelines are changing.
+Perhaps you've heard that breast cancer screening guidelines have changed.

-The updates come as the result of new, draft recommendations from the U.S. Preventive Services Task Force (USPSTF), an independent panel of national experts in evidence-based medicine that works to set guidelines on preventive healthcare strategies, including screenings.
+The updates come as the U.S. Preventive Services Task Force (USPSTF), an independent panel of national experts in evidence-based medicine that works to set guidelines on preventive healthcare strategies, including screenings, finalized their 2023 draft recommendations.

-Notably, the panel is recommending lowering the age at which screening mammograms should begin.
+Notably, the panel has lowered the age at which screening mammograms should begin.

 "Mammography is our most powerful tool in the fight against breast cancer in women," says Dr. Luz Venta, medical director of Houston Methodist Breast Care Centers.
 "Detecting breast cancer early is critical.
 The earlier we find it, the easier it is to treat and the better the person's prognosis."

-According to the American Cancer society, breast cancer-related deaths dropped 38% between 1989 and 2014, thanks to breast cancer screening and improved treatments.
+According to the American Cancer Society, breast cancer-related deaths dropped 42% between 1989 and 2021, thanks to breast cancer screening and improved treatments.

 But there's still more work to be done.
-It's why the USPSTF is making big changes to the formal screening mammogram guidelines.
+It's why the USPSTF has accepted the changes to the formal screening mammogram guidelines.

 "One of the factors that influenced the decision to make changes is the increasing evidence showing that some Black, minority and Jewish women develop and die from breast cancer by the time they are 50 more frequently than white women," adds Dr. Venta.
 "Finding these cancers early is crucially important in this group."